Kitura/SwiftyRequest/README.md

 ## Swift version
 The 0.0.x releases were tested on macOS and Linux using the Swift 3.1 and 3.1.1 binaries.

-The 1.x.x releases were tested on macOS using the Swift 4.0.3, 4.1.2 and Linux using the Swift 4.0.3, 4.2
+The 1.x.x releases were tested on macOS and Linux using the Swift 4.0.3 and later.

 *NOTE:* Because of issues with URLSession/URLRequest in Swift 4.0, Swift 4.0 projects should use the 0.0.x release of SwiftyRequest.